GMT-352/M/README.md

 ## Aim Of The Project

 * The aim of this project is to see what level we are at in the production and use of solar energy as faculties of the Beytepe campus.
- * According to the results:
+ * In this context, the objectives of the project are:
     * To draw attention to the situations that are not sufficient, if any.
     * As a renewable, sustainable and clean energy source, the sun aims to reduce the use of fossil fuels.
     * It is aimed to reduce energy costs by meeting the energy need with the energy produced by solar panels.
+    * To ensure the homogeneous distribution of the new panels to be added to the Beytepe campus.

 ## Requirements